Mary Kingsley: Writings

 Kingsley wrote two books about her experiences: Travels in West Africa (1897), which was an immediate best-seller, and West African Studies (1899), both of which gained her respect and prestige within the scholarly community.
-Some newspapers, however, such as the Times under pro-imperialist editor Flora Shaw, refused to publish reviews of her works.
-Though some have argued that such refusals were grounded in the anti-imperialist and pro-African arguments presented in Kingsley's works, this is unlikely to explain her sometimes unfavorable reception, because she was both a supporter of the activities of European traders in West Africa and the concept of indirect colonial rule.
+Some newspapers, such as The Times under pro-imperialist editor Flora Shaw, refused to publish reviews of her works.
+Though some have argued that such refusals were grounded in the anti-imperialist arguments presented in Kingsley's works, this unlikely explains her frequently unfavourable reception in Europe, because she was both a supporter of the activities of European traders in West Africa and of indirect rule.

-The notable success of Travels in West Africa was due in no small part to the vigour and droll humour of writing, that, in the guise of a ripping yarn, never wavers from its true purpose – to complete the work her father had left undone.
+The notable success of Travels in West Africa was due in no small part to the vigour and droll humour of her writing, that, in the guise of a ripping yarn, never wavers from its true purpose—to complete the work her father had left undone.
 Between poles of manifest wit and latent analysis Kingsley constructs in images – "… not an artist's picture, but a photograph, an overladen with detail, colourless version" – a discourse of poetic thought; a phenomenon oft-noted in the texts of Walter Benjamin.
 Of her method she said: "It is merely that I have the power of bringing out in my fellow-creatures, white or black, their virtues, in a way honourable to them and fortunate for me."
 Of her purpose she said: "[M]y motive for going to West Africa was study; this study was that of native ideas and practices in religion and law.
 My reason for taking up this study was a desire to complete a great book my father, George Kingsley, had left at his death unfinished."
 Of her father she said: "The work that he did seemed to promise a career of great brilliancy and distinction – a promise which, unfortunately, was never entirely fulfilled."
 In truth George Kingsley produced but a few scattered fragments, not a scrap of which found its way into the great book of Mary Kingsley.
 It is, rather, in the text of his daughter – a forerunner of Lévi-Strauss and his Tristes Tropiques – that the dream wish of the father is finally accomplished; and family honour sustained.